zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/backing-up.md

 # Backing Up

-Once you have your DXP installation running, you should implement a comprehensive backup plan.
-In case some kind of catastrophic hardware failure occurs, you'll be thankful to have backups and procedures for restoring DXP from one of them.
-The backup copies are also valuable for testing updates (e.g., DXP upgrades, new plugins, and more).
-In this way, DXP backups and updates work hand in hand.
+Once you have your DXP installation running, you should implement a comprehensive backup plan that accounts for unforeseen events.
+Backup copies are also valuable for testing updates (e.g., DXP upgrades, new plugins, and more).

 When considering a back up plan for Liferay DXP, we recommend backing up the following areas: